Azure/azure-sdk-for-js/sdk/eventgrid/eventgrid/README.md

 ### Deserializing an Event

 `EventGridDeserializer` can be used to deserialize events delivered by Event Grid.
 When deserializing an event, you need to know the schema used to deliver the event.
-In this example we have events being delivered to an Azure Service Bus Topic in the Cloud Events schema.
-Using the Service Bus SDK we can recieve these events from the Service Bus Topic and then deserialize them using `EventGridDeserializer` and use `isSystemEvent` to detect what type of events they are.
+In this example we have events being delivered to an Azure Service Bus Queue in the Cloud Events schema.
+Using the Service Bus SDK we can receive these events from the Service Bus Queue and then deserialize them using `EventGridDeserializer` and use `isSystemEvent` to detect what type of events they are.

 ```js
 const { ServiceBusClient } = require("@azure/service-bus");